Gettysburg Area High School

+The district includes: Gettysburg Borough, as well as Cumberland, Freedom, Highland, Franklin and parts of Mt.
+Joy and Straban Townships.
+The district also includes the census-designated places of Cashtown, Hunterstown, and McKnightstown, as well as most of the Lake Heritage CDP and a portion of the Orrtanna CDP.

 Extracurriculars

 The Gettysburg Area School District offers a variety of clubs and activities, and an extensive sports program.
-The school offers a JROTC program and a student Technology Association, both of which are award-winning.
+The school offers a JROTC program and a Technology Student Association (TSA) chapter, both of which are award-winning.